junxit/us-congress-bills-119/bill.md

   >   - **(B)** In the case of an institution described in subparagraph (C), the institution will—
   >     - **(i)** be ineligible to participate in the programs authorized by this title for a period of not less than 2 institutional fiscal years; and
   >     - **(ii)** in order to regain eligibility to participate in such programs, demonstrate compliance with all requirements of each such section for not less than 2 institutional fiscal years after the institutional fiscal year in which such institution became ineligible.
-  >   - **(C)** An institution described in this subparagraph is an institution that—
+  >   - **(C)** An institution described in this subparagraph is an institution—
-  >     - **(i)** has been subject to 3 separate civil actions described in section 117D(a)(2) that have each resulted in the institution being compelled to comply with one or more requirements of section 117, 117A, 117B, 117C, or 117D(c); and
+  >     - **(i)** against which judgment has been granted in 3 separate civil actions described in section 117D(a)(2) that have each resulted in the institution being compelled to comply with one or more requirements of section 117, 117A, 117B, 117C, or 117D(c); and
-  >     - **(ii)** pursuant to section 117D(a)(4)(E), is prohibited from obtaining a waiver, or a renewal of a waiver, under section 117A.
+  >     - **(ii)** that pursuant to section 117D(a)(4)(E), is prohibited from obtaining a waiver, or a renewal of a waiver, under section 117A.

 - **(c)** *GAO Study and Report*
-  - **(1)** *Study* Not later than 180 days after the date of enactment of this Act, the Comptroller General of the United States shall initiate a study to identify ways to improve intergovernmental agency coordination regarding implementation and enforcement of sections 117, 117A, 117B, 117C, and 117D(c) of the Higher Education Act of 1965 (20 U.S.C.
+  - **(1)** *Study* Not later than January 31 of the second calendar year that begins after the date of enactment of this Act, the Comptroller General of the United States shall initiate a study to identify ways to improve intergovernmental agency coordination regarding implementation and enforcement of sections 117, 117A, 117B, 117C, and 117D(c) of the Higher Education Act of 1965 (20 U.S.C.
 1011f), as amended or added by this Act, including increasing information sharing, increasing compliance rates, and establishing processes for enforcement.
-  - **(2)** *Report* Not later than 3 years after the date of enactment of this Act, the Comptroller General of the United States shall submit to Congress, and make public, a report containing the results of the study described in paragraph (1).
+  - **(2)** *Report* Not later than 3 years after the date of the initiation of the study under paragraph (1), the Comptroller General of the United States shall submit to Congress, and make public, a report containing the results of the study described in paragraph (1).